Booysen31SA/Point-of-sale/JMD/README!!.txt

-When installing setup PLEASE PUT LOCATION TO C:/JMD
+﻿When installing setup PLEASE PUT LOCATION TO C:/JMD